code-423n4/code423n4.com/_reports/2021-04-meebits.md

 This will impact compatibility with NFT platforms that expect full conformity with ERC-721 specification.

-Recommend accepting 0 index by changing to “require(index >= 0 && index < TOKEN_LIMIT);”.
+Recommend accepting 0 index by changing to `require(index >= 0 && index < TOKEN_LIMIT);`.

 **[dangerousfood (Meebits) commented](https://github.com/code-423n4/2021-04-meebits-findings/issues/47#issuecomment-847429104):**
 > Beebots indexes by 1 for whatever reason

-## [[H-01] Signature malleability of EVM's ecrecover in `verify()`](https://github.com/code-423n4/2021-04-meebits-findings/issues/54)
+## [[H-01] Signature malleability of EVM's `ecrecover` in `verify()`](https://github.com/code-423n4/2021-04-meebits-findings/issues/54)

-EVM's ecrecover is susceptible to signature malleability, which allows replay attacks, but that is mitigated here by tracking accepted offers and canceling them (on L645) specifically to prevent replays.
+EVM's `ecrecover` is susceptible to signature malleability, which allows replay attacks, but that is mitigated here by tracking accepted offers and canceling them (on L645) specifically to prevent replays.
 However, if any application logic changes, it might make signature malleability a risk for replay attacks.

 See [reference](https://swcregistry.io/docs/SWC-117).